 1 a : to inscribe or adorn with or as if with heraldic bearings or devices

-b : to inscribe (as logos or lettering) on a surface
+b : to inscribe (something, such as heraldic bearings) on a surface

 Did You Know?